arafuls/ROSE-Login-Manager/README.md

 ## Planned Features

-- Party system to launch paired accounts together with a single click
 - Launch clients with specific screen coordinates
 - Update ROSE client with current logged in account name and class
 - Track if account is already logged in and display it within the profile list